-A recent study found no evidence of significant increases or decreases in broader indicators of insurance churning since the introduction of the ACA in three states (Texas, Kentucky, and Arkansas).2 ibid Under the new administration, depending on which provisions of the ACA are repealed, replaced, de-funded, or retained in the coming years and how these changes are implemented, rates of insurance churning could change dramatically.
-Uncertainty and changes in availability of coverage and out-of- pocket costs could contribute to greater churning during the implementation of new health care policies.3
+A recent study found no evidence of significant increases or decreases in broader indicators of insurance churning since the introduction of the ACA in three states (Texas, Kentucky, and Arkansas).
+Under the new administration, depending on which provisions of the ACA are repealed, replaced, defunded, or retained in the coming years and how these changes are implemented, rates of insurance churning could change dramatically.

-Between 2013 and 2015, data from the Census Bureau show that the proportion of Michiganders who reported no source of health insurance declined by five percentage points—from 11 percent to 6 percent.4 Using data from the Center for Healthcare Research & Transformation’s Cover Michigan Survey, this brief explores consumer experiences with insurance churning and access to care within the state of Michigan for approximately a one-year period in 2014–2015.
+Between 2013 and 2015, data from the Census Bureau show that the proportion of Michiganders who reported no source of health insurance declined by five percentage points—from 11 percent to 6 percent.
+Using data from the Center for Health and Research Transformation’s Cover Michigan Survey, this brief explores consumer experiences with insurance churning and access to care within the state of Michigan for approximately a one-year period in 2014–2015.

 - Medicaid recipients had the most instability in their coverage status of all respondents to the survey.
 Medicaid recipients were also seven times more likely to have experienced a temporary uninsured period in the past year compared to respondents with employer-sponsored or individual coverage.

 - Those with individually purchased coverage in 2014 were the most likely to switch to a different type of coverage in 2015.
 Among respondents with an individually purchased plan in 2014, less than half reenrolled in the same plan in 2015, and nearly a third transitioned to Medicare or to an employer-sponsored plan in 2015.